Leo-U/Hangman/README.md

 The single responsibility principle states that every class, module, or function/method in a program should only be doing one thing.

-I endeavored to follow the single responsibility principle by breaking up methods into methods that perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
-One could argue that it would be a good idea to also separate the display functionality into a separate class, but that was not done.
+I endeavored to follow the single responsibility principle by making the methods in the `Game` class perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
+One could argue that it would be a good idea to also separate the display functionality into a separate class, but that has not been done.

 ##### Inheritance
+Inheritance is the process by which qualities are passed down — in the context of OOP, inheritance means that one class can be set up so that it also has access to data that's in another class.
+This is similar to how a class can `include` a module, but that isn't considered to be the same thing.

-Inheritence was not implemented in this project.
+Inheritence has not been implemented in this project.

 ##### Polymorphism
+In OOP, when a subclass inherits from a superclass, that subclass will have additional functionality in addition to its parent's code, or will override certain inherited methods — this is polymorphism, the ability of a thing to have have more than one form.
+Polymorphism can be implemented in other ways as well.

-Polymorphism was not implemented in this project.
+Polymorphism has not been implemented in this project.